 It was decided that apples, blueberries and raspberries would be planted.
 The apples never thrived through the cool Taconic nights, but the berries flourished.
 Sally began making jam out of berries with a now loved recipe from a sorority sister in England – Queens Jam.

 Sally is from Spencer, Iowa.
-During a visit at Sally’s Aunts farm, Sally discovered a barbecue recipe that a local farm hand would use when he roasted pigs.
+During a visit back home, Sally discovered a barbecue recipe that a local farm hand would use when he roasted pigs.
 Despite other rumors that have passed around farm stand and the farmer’s market, this was the beginning of Pete’s Barbeque Sauce.

 Fred reached out to farmers in the area and the Cooperative Extension and decided that sweet corn would be a productive crop.
 He bought some tractors and equipment and a 1950’s John Deere corn planter and began raising a crop.
 He planted corn but chose not to spray for the dreaded worms that are laid by moths pushed up from the south in the summer storms that blow through the region.